 My experience in communications began at an early age.
 I learned to read and write shortly after taking my first steps.
 My Mother labelled the entire house and would have me sound, spell, and write anything I touched.
 By Kindergarten, my favourite pastimes were reading Nancy Drew novels and writing short stories to read to my classmates for show-and-tell.
 I also loved being outdoors, getting dirty… and sporting some terrible haircuts.

-(Oh, and just because I am a lover of words, does NOT mean that I don’t make spelling mistakes.
-Or even life mistakes.
-I’m human.
-On a side note, I am currently writing my first REAL book.)
+(Caveat #2: I am a lover of words, does NOT mean that I don’t make spelling mistakes once in a while.)

 Throughout high school, I held a part time job in retail and worked in a coffee shop.
 Both required a great deal of customer service and patience.